Dewalt-arch/pimpmykali/README.md

 # Revision 1.0.2 - Apt Upgrade Commented Out
   - Due to Metasploit being upgraded from msf5 -> MSF6
-    apt upgrade has been commented out and will not be run at this time.
+    apt upgrade has been commented out and will NOT be run at this time.

 # Revision 1.0.1 Python-Requests
   - added python requests and colorama installations to fix_missing (menu option 1) and (menu option 0) fix_all